Community Park Development Project

 Hobsons Bay City Council is planning to develop Blenheim Road Reserve into a community park.
 The reserve is important for many local residents as it will provide a place for passive recreation within walking distance.
 It will be a space where one can meet their neighbours, have a picnic, take a walk or enjoy some quiet contemplation.

-View the draft concept plan here or download from the document library (on the right hand side of the screen).
+You can view the final concept plan here or you can download it from the document library (on the right hand side of the screen).

-Active play: Works are programmed in the current financial year (19-20) for the neighbouring site of Bayside Secondary College.
-Works will include a multi-use sportsground, floodlights and a pavilion building.
-Hence the Blenheim Road Reserve Park is a passive recreation reserve for quiet enjoyment, relaxation and enjoying nature.
+Active Play: Works on the neighbouring Bayside Secondary College are now complete.
+This upgrade included multipurpose sportsground, floodlights and a new pavilion and will complement and support the park upgrade at the Blenheim Road Reserve park which is designed to provide a passive recreation space for quiet enjoyment, relaxation and nature.

-Dog off leash area: Nearby parks with dog off-leash areas include Newport Lakes and S.J.
-Clement Reserve.
+Dog off leash area: Nearby parks with dog off-leash areas include Newport Lakes and S.J Clement Reserve.
 Each park in the neighbourhood serves a unique function.
-In keeping with the quiet enjoyment theme of this reserve, a dog off leash provision for this site is not considered appropriate.
+In keeping with the enjoyment theme of this new park in Blenheim Road, a dog off leash area in this location is not considered appropriate.

-Thank you to everyone who participated in the first round of consultation!
+Thank you to everyone who participated in the consultation!

 The project team has had many conversations with key stakeholders and community members to better understand the way Blenheim Road Reserve is used and how the community would like to see it developed into the future.
 This feedback has helped shape the draft concept plan.

 View a summary of 'what we heard' here (or find it in the document library on the right).
 The summary incorporates feedback received both online and at the drop in session held on 30 June 2019.